jessewaites/piratebroadcast.github.io/_posts/2016-12-28-drawing-on-the-screen-with-html5-canvas.md

 square_related: recommend-wolf
 ---

-<p>Hold and drag your mouse cursor around.
-Enjoy the vibrant colors as you explore your inner artist.</p>
+<p>Hold and drag your mouse cursor or finger around.
+Enjoy the vibrant colors as you explore your inner artist.
+This should work on all devices, mobile or desktop.</p>

 <canvas id="draw" width="800" height="800"></canvas>
 <script>